DAN 004 wuz ere takin over ur druft Alternate title: Emergency Vehicle Separation

 One or more characters are travelling somewhere in a vehicle.
 The vehicle is damaged, runs out of fuel, the reactor malfunctions, etc. Or maybe it's just not fast or maneuverable enough.
 Normally that would be bad news for everyone on board, but instead someone pushes a switch and a large section of the vehicle containing the problem detatches itself, leaving the characters with a smaller, undamaged, fully fuelled vehicle to continue the mission.
+Sometimes:

-- This will be Played For Drama as the characters have to leave something (or someone) behind in order to escape, or are in a Race Against The Clock to complete the separation.
+- This will be Played for Drama as the characters have to leave something (or someone) behind in order to escape, or are in a Race Against the Clock to complete the separation.

 - The part left behind is still capable of carrying out a supporting role, often giving the separated vehicle covering fire.